canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the --audit-log-path argument is set (Automated)
+Ensure that the --audit-log-path argument is set

 **Remediation:**